kabirdhillon7/CodePath-AI110-Sp26/README.md

 ## About This Repository

-This repository contains my completed work for every **tinker** and **show** activity in CodePath's AI110 course.
+This repository contains my completed work for **tinker** and **show** activity in CodePath's AI110 course.
 As a Tech Fellow, I work through each activity before it's introduced in class — running the code, hitting the same edge cases students will encounter, and building a hands-on mental model of the material.
 During class, I draw on that direct experience to help students debug, reason through design decisions, and evaluate the AI-generated output they're working with.

 Think of it as the preparation work that lets me mentor effectively rather than advise from a distance.